umaumax/static-lib-dep-tree/README.md

 ## how to run
 ```
-static_lib_dep_tree -o out.svg liba.a libb.a libc.a libd.a libe.a
+static-lib-dep-tree -o out.svg liba.a libb.a libc.a libd.a libe.a

-static_lib_dep_tree -o out.svg liba.a libb.a libc.a libd.a libe.a liba.a
+static-lib-dep-tree -o out.svg liba.a libb.a libc.a libd.a libe.a liba.a

-static_lib_dep_tree -o out.svg liba.a libb.a libc.a libd.a libe.a liba.a libc.a
+static-lib-dep-tree -o out.svg liba.a libb.a libc.a libd.a libe.a liba.a libc.a
-static_lib_dep_tree -l -o out.svg liba.a libb.a libc.a libd.a libe.a
+static-lib-dep-tree -l -o out.svg liba.a libb.a libc.a libd.a libe.a
 ```

 __you can use below python script to find circular reference__